DADA NEXUS SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Again...

-(MENAFN- PR Newswire) NEW ORLEANS, Feb.
-9, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 11, 2024 to file lead plaintiff applications in a securities class action lawsuit against Dada Nexus Limited (NasdaqGS: DADA), if they purchased or otherwise acquired the Company's securities between May 11, 2023 and January 8, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Feb.
+13, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 11, 2024 to file lead plaintiff applications in a securities class action lawsuit against Dada Nexus Limited (NasdaqGS: DADA), if they purchased or otherwise acquired the Company's securities between May 11, 2023 and January 8, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Central District of California.

 Get Help